presto-osu/icsme20/README.md

 - apk: The APK files of the 9 apps used in the paper.
 - code: Source code for instrumentation and static analysis of the apps, and the scripts to simulate user behavior.
 - db: Database files containing the contents served to and elements visited by the simulated users in each run of the apps.
-- simulation: Scripts to read and randomize the data in [db](https://github.com/presto-osu/icsme20/blob/master/db), and to plot the errors as shown in the paper.
 - INSTRUCTIONS.md: Instructions for reproducing the results shown in the paper.